 School Streets schemes aim to transform roads outside schools, so that pedestrians and cyclists can use them safely at school start and finish times.
 Removing most vehicles outside the school gates makes the space safer, less polluted and more pleasant for everyone.

 Some describe School Streets as a ‘Revolution at the School Gate’, aimed at bringing communities together to make streets around schools safer and healthier.
-Here in Gloucestershire, we are launching our own trial in autumn 2020 to encourage walking and cycling to school using an Experimental Variation Order.
+Here in Gloucestershire, we launched our own trial in autumn 2020 to encourage walking and cycling to school using an Experimental Traffic Regulation Order.

 School travel accounts for approximately 20% of vehicle trips on Gloucestershire’s road network during peak times of the day and is a significant contributing factor to congestion and parking pressures outside of school gates.

-At July’s cabinet meeting, councillors agreed to a trial involving closing the streets outside schools during drop-off and pick-up times using the Climate Change and Air Quality Fund.
+At the July 2020 cabinet meeting, councillors agreed to a trial involving closing the streets outside schools during drop-off and pick-up times using the Climate Change and Air Quality Fund. and GCC have since allocated further funding to resource and extend trials across the county.

 Who is involved?

-In the first phase, the Thinktravel team is working with:
+In the first phase, the Thinktravel team continues to work with:

 Removing vehicles makes for safer, less polluted and more pleasant spaces, making it easier and safer for children to walk and cycle to school.